Oxford to London coach route: Oxford Tube

 The Oxford Tube, launched by Thames Transit in 1987, operates a fleet of Plaxton Panorama bodied Volvo B11RLE double-decker coaches.
-Rather than turn over its fleet on a regular basis, Oxford Tube renews its entire fleet at once, every five years.
+Rather than turn over its fleet a little at a time on a rotating basis, Oxford Tube renews its entire fleet at once, every five years.

 Tickets are also sold via the Megabus network.
 As of September 2017, it was the highest frequency long-distance coach service in the United Kingdom.

 Oxford Bus Company X90

 The final Oxford Bus Company X90 coach at Victoria.

 The Oxford Bus Company operated the X90 service every 15 minutes at peak times, using eight Plaxton Elite bodied Volvo B11Rs.
 From October 2018, the service was reduced to every 30 minutes, and was withdrawn from 4 January 2020, due to a 35% fall in passenger numbers since 2015 causing the route to be unprofitable.

 History

 Early history

 In 1919 William Beesley of Oxford formed a company called South Midland Motor Services and by 1924 offered excursions to London by charabanc.
 This became a daily service, and by 1928 it had become a regular coach service picking up and setting down passengers en route.

 South Midland had competitors.
 By 1930, 18 companies were running a total of 58 coach services between Oxford and London every day.
 After the Road Traffic Act 1930, the competitors quickly reduced to two: South Midland and Varsity Express.
 Varsity Express used the A40 via High Wycombe and Uxbridge, South Midland ran via Henley-on-Thames, Maidenhead and Slough.

 In 1933 the Eastern Counties Omnibus Company acquired Varsity Express (which also ran a service between London and Eastern Counties' base at Cambridge).
 In 1934, the Tilling Group (Eastern Counties' parent) moved the Oxford service of Varsity Express to a closer group company, United Counties Omnibus.

 In 1934, South Midland was running seven journeys a day, and Varsity Express ran eight journeys a day.
 The day return fare was 6/- (30p).